libktx/ktx/scene2d/README.md

 }
 ```

-Notice how you have to pass the `Skin` instance every time you want to create a new widget with predefined styles.
+Notice how you have to pass the `Skin` instance every time you want to create a new widget with a predefined style.
 The widgets hierarchy is not clear at first glance, which only gets worse as more widgets are added.
 You have
-to read through the code and find `add` calls to understand widgets hierarchy.
+to read through the code and find `add` calls to understand how the UI is built.

 When to it comes to `ktx-scene2d`, widgets can be customized in the following ways: